p-to-q/centrifuge-sort/README.md

 # centrifuge-sort

-**a p-to-q holding place for a small impossible sorter.**

-This is a P2Q project.
+**This is a [[p → q]](https://github.com/p-to-q/) project.**

-The artifact lives in one file: [`centrifuge-sort.py`](./centrifuge-sort.py).
+This repository exists as the organization home for that file.
+The original gist remains the source-shaped public reference.

 Source gist:
 https://gist.github.com/Jah-yee/e12aa64a1a739d9749fdc5955a653740

-This repository exists as the organization home for that file.
-The original gist remains the source-shaped public reference.
+The gist lives in one file in this case: [`centrifuge-sort.py`](./centrifuge-sort.py).